 The Forest Log and Tool Store is a handsome garden structure and, now that winter is approaching, a very useful acquisition.
 Martyn Loach purchased one recently and here he explains how it is assembled.

-Lightweight, strong, renewable and processed with the minimum use of energy, Palmako timber structures are quick to install and offer great insulation and heat retention, in addition to looking highly attractive in the landscape.
+Lightweight and very sturdy, Palmako timber structures are quick to install and offer great insulation and heat retention, this is in addition to looking highly attractive in the landscape.

 They can have many uses, perhaps an additional room for a hobby or relaxation, a place to spend a pleasant afternoon or evening with friends or maybe used as a storage space.

 Available in a variety styles, log cabins, summerhouses, pavilions and garages, all the structures are wind and rain resistant with foundations that are pressure treated.